BobHuangC/CS2612-FlexWhileD/doc/InputRequirements.md

 4. For each rule, the length of the syntax should be less than 1000 characters.

-5. The syntax shouldn't be empty.
+5. The syntax shouldn't be empty(which is also the requirement of valid WhileDeref program).